Omega-level mutants: Inconsistency

 Many characters were previously termed as Omega-level mutants or having omega-level abilities: Betsy Braddock, Cable, Rachel Summers, and White Queen were excluded from being Omega-level mutants despite being the members of Krakoan Age.
-While the status of Brian Morrison, Hyperstorm, Gabriel Shepherd, Maddie, Stryfe, and X-Man remained unconfirmed after the establishment of definition.
-As Krakoan, Julian Keller had also declared himself Omega-level.
+However, the status of Hyperstorm, Vulcan, Stryfe, and X-Man remained unconfirmed after the establishment of definition.
+As the Krakoan, Julian Keller declared himself Omega-level.

 Reception

 In April and July 2019, Charles Pulliam-Moore from Gizmodo and Thomas Bacon respectively had highlighted the challenges that might come with classifying Omega-level mutants.
-Pulliam-Moore stated that Omega-level mutants are singled out for being unique but there are also characters with similar powers to them and challenges might come for writers to imaginative things when questions would be asked what can these mutants can do when they are at their upper limit.
+Pulliam-Moore stated that Omega-level mutants are singled out for being unique but there are also characters with similar powers to them and challenges might come for writers to imagine things when questions would be asked what can these mutants can do when they are at their upper limit.
 While Bacon wrote in Screen Rant that a writer writes any superhero as very powerful which could be pointed by fans to add their favourite character into the ranks of Omega-level mutants and writers might come under immense pressure from it.

 Regarding Omega-level mutant classification, Amer Sawan of CBR in April 2023, commented that one downside to it was that the system to classify Omega-level mutants changes frequently with constantly shifting nature of the powers and due to this, some mutants who had done incredible things with their powers would lack recognition for being denied the status of omega-level.

-In May 2024, Robert Wood of Screen Rant hinted the possibility of 'Omega Level' label being altered after the end of Krakoan Age as House of X's definition was defined by in-universe nation of Krakoa.
+In May 2024, Robert Wood of Screen Rant hinted the possibility of the 'Omega Level' label being altered after the end of Krakoan Age as House of X's definition was defined by the in-universe nation of Krakoa.
 He also commented that even with flaws, a set of rules was created by Marvel Comics for writers to play, challenge and redefine; encouraging the kind of 'logic puzzle' on which superhero stories thrives.

 In other media

-In the Marvel Cinematic Universe film Deadpool & Wolverine, Cassandra Nova is referred as an Omega-level mutant by the Time Variance Authority.
+In Deadpool & Wolverine, Cassandra Nova is referred as an Omega-level mutant by the Time Variance Authority.